python-ffmpegio/python-ffmpegio/docsrc/index.rst

 * Accepts all FFmpeg options including filter graphs
 * Supports a user callback whenever FFmpeg updates its progress information file (see `-progress` FFmpeg option)
+* `ffconcat` scripter to make the use of `-f concat` demuxer easier
+* I/O device enumeration to eliminate the need to look up device names. (currently supports only: Windows DirectShow)
 * Advanced users can gain finer controls of FFmpeg I/O with :py:mod:`ffmpegio.ffmpegprocess` submodule

 .. * (planned) Multi-stream read/write